How do I get my kids to eat well?

 5. Add a Straw: Silly Straws are a hit in our house.
 Just make sure to rinse them right after, so the smoothie doesn't dry out in the straw.

 6. Add Something Special on Top: Missed blending a smoothie for breakfast?
-Make a special after-school snack treat with a little Soy Whip Cream or garnish it with a flower, sliced strawberries or a paper parasol.
+Make a special after-school snack treat with a little whipped coconut cream or garnish it with a flower, sliced strawberries or a paper parasol.
 But make sure they know this is a very special treat.

 7. Focus on the Easy Greens: Fresh baby spinach and kale seem to be the mildest of the greens, and they are easy to find at your local grocery store.